magdesign/PocketVJ-CP-v3/ROADMAP.md

 - fix that no longer .xsession file says what to autostart, use /home/pi/.config/lxsession/LXDE/autostart instead. this might fix the problem when making apt upgrade and all the x functions do not work anymore.<br />
 - remove videomapper remote app button in CP and add magmapper button (when the prototype runs).<br />
+- fix autostart to processing and update to newest version.<br />

 ### Video: <br />
 - remove hplayer since now everything works with osc <br />